AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/organize-data/assets/create-asset-rule.md

 1. In the `Configure Stream Reference Name Token` pane, select the ![Select token icon](../../../_icons/branded/swap-horizontal.svg) icon to open the `Select Stream Reference Name Token` window.

-1. Select the token that identifies the stream measurement and select **Select**. <!--WRITER'S NOTE: This step is still not very clear.
+1. Select the token that identifies the stream measurement and click **Select**. <!--WRITER'S NOTE: This step is still not very clear.
 Please review it again after the UI changes which may make it clearer. --> <!--VTT, 9/23/21: Agreed.
 QA testing of procedures is recommended for the new UI rebranding effort.-->

  In the `Tank Rule A` example, the token for the last part of the stream name identifies the measurement, either `Press` or `Temp`, and we gave this token the name `measurement`.
 The `Token Mappings Status` pane displays a list of all the tokens identified on the previous page.
 The token for the measurement is indicated with the ![Measurement icon](../../../_icons/branded/ruler.svg) icon.